waal70/ansible-role-homepage/README.md

 Role Variables
 --------------

-homepage_config_dir: should point to where the yamls can be found
+homepage_src_dir: should point to where the yamls can be found
+homepage_target_dir: where they will be placed

 Dependencies
 ------------